cursedastronaut/RedStar-Notes-and-Hack/README.md

 It's a recompiled version of GIMP 2.4.

 Note that the program's english version is still present.

+### CD/DVD Writer
+It's another KDE app, K3B.

+### 은방의 - UnBangUI
+It's a music score composer app.
+While I couldn't find its exact origins, I think it is a port of MuseScore 1, although the english translation is nowhere to be seen.
+There are sample songs, none of which are korean songs.

+If I say it looks like MuseScore 1, it's because of the similar UI, and functionalities, though I don't remember MuseScore ever using the SM2 format, which I know very little about.

+The default soundfont seems to be the same one used by Android 5.

 # Credit
 - [@cursedastronaut](https://github.com/cursedastronaut/) for everything you haven't seen elsewhere.